linkerd/linkerd/linkerd/docs/protocol-http.md

 In addition to the context headers, linkerd may emit the following headers on outgoing requests:

-- `l5d-dst-path`: the logical name of the request as identified by linkerd
+- `l5d-dst-logical`: the logical name of the request as identified by linkerd
-- `l5d-dst-bound`: the concrete client name after delegation
+- `l5d-dst-concrete`: the concrete client name after delegation
 - `l5d-dst-residual`: an optional residual path remaining after delegation
 - `l5d-reqid`: a token that may be used to correlate requests in a callgraph across services and linkerd instances

+Applications are not required to forward these headers on downstream requests.

 ### Informational Response Headers

-And in addition to the context headers, lay may emit the following headers on outgoing responses:
+linkerd may emit the following _informational_ headers on outgoing
+responses:

 - `l5d-err`: indicates a linkerd-generated error.
 Error responses that do not have this header are application errors.

+Applications are not required to forward these headers on upstream responses.